24 Reasons for Choosing Adoption over Abortion [How Adoption Changes Lives]

 22. You are in charge of the adoption process every step of the way.

-No matter where you are in your pregnancy, if you contact American Adoptions, an adoption specialist will help you start the process as soon as you call.
+No matter where you are in your pregnancy, if you contact American Adoptions, an adoption specialist will help you start the process as soon as you are ready.
 They will take your information, start sending you adoptive family profiles and help you move forward with the process as soon as possible (you always have the chance to change your mind about your decision).
-However, abortion can be a longer process with more requirements; certain state laws require you to receive education and/or an ultrasound and even wait days before you can complete the procedure.
+However, abortion can be a long process with more requirements; certain state laws require you to receive education and/or ultrasound and even wait days before you can complete the procedure.

-We know that making a decision for your unplanned pregnancy can be difficult, which is why we are happy to offer you the objective, no-obligation information to help you make the right decision for you.
-Your reasons for adoption instead of abortion (or vice versa) will be determined by your own situation.
+We know that the decision for your unplanned pregnancy can be difficult, which is why we are happy to offer you the objective information to help you make the right decision for you.
+Your reasons for adoption instead of abortion (or vice versa) will be determined by your situation.
 Whatever decision you make, we can provide you the resources you need to be successful.